I just love this story I found at Trove:

-Driving a Beeston Humberette, Florence Thompson travelled from Adelaide to Melbourne in March 1904 earning her the title of the first female to drive the trip.
-Spurred on by her dentist husband Ben’s achievements in 1902, completing the same trip, Florence was a nothing short of a trail blazer.
+Driving a Beeston Humberette, Florence Thomson travelled from Adelaide to Melbourne in March 1904 earning her the title of the first female to drive the trip.
+Spurred on by her dentist husband Ben’s achievements in 1902 completing the same trip, Florence was a nothing short of a trailblazer.

 The trip was not without its problems, but the thick sands of the Coorong, limited petrol availability, a puncture and a leaky radiator did not stop Florence.
 Lucky she took a mechanic along with her.

-Mrs Florence Thompson was truly a motoring pioneer as was her husband Ben.
-Both had adventurous spirits and how many men in 1904 would have not only allowed their wife to do what she did, accompanied with another man too, but fully encourage her?
-To see a picture of Florence and Ben in 1903, follow this link and go to page 18 – Serpolette’s Tricycle
+Mrs Florence Thomson was truly a motoring pioneer as was her husband Ben.
+Both had adventurous spirits.
+How many men in 1904 would have not only allowed their wife to do what she did, and accompanied by another man but fully support her?

 Born in India, Florence Alice Vardon married Scot Benjamin Thomson in Adelaide, South Australia in 1892.
 In 1929, twenty-five year after her epic drive from Adelaide to Melbourne, Florence was interviewed by The News (Adelaide).
 The interview was published on 17 August 1929.
 Florence told how she learnt to drive in 1902.
 During her childhood, she travelled around India and Burma with her father, a member of the British Indian Army and as an adult, travelled alone throughout Europe, China and Japan.